International-GNSS-Service/SLM/doc/source/commands.rst

 The deploy routine includes a collection of commands that should be run each time an updated version of the SLM code base is deployed on a system.
-These commands will do things like bring the database structure into compliance with the code base, render any static artifacts and copy those artifacts to where the webserver expects.
+These commands will do things like bring the database structure into compliance with the code base, render any static artifacts and copy those artifacts to where the web server expects.

 .. warning::

-  **deploy** does not run makemigrations_ because these files should be checked into version control and we do not want to accidently generate files and apply them to the database in production.
+  **deploy** does not run makemigrations_ because these files should be checked into version control and we do not want to accidentally generate files and apply them to the database in production.
 This would likely cause conflicting migration files to be generated in development and production.